HankB/filededup/README.md

 ## Status

-Builds and tests OK with go1.17.6 on Debian Bullseye.
+~~Builds and tests OK with go1.17.6 on Debian Bullseye.~~

+No. It doesn't, at least not following the instructions below.
+I need to update the instructions or fix the project.
+I'm starting with the latter as I believe the directory structure is not fully correct.
+The next series of commits will fix this (and will test on more than one environment.)

 ## Contributing